 - Approximately 50% can be attributed to the calcification process itself.

 - 40% can be attributed to fuel used in heating the kiln.

 - The remaining 10% can be attributed to grinding and transport.

 Concrete admixtures can reduce the amount of cement needed to achieve a given strength specification.
-Admixtures are formulated chemicals, often in liquid form, added to concrete at very low quantities, either during the batching or mixing process.
+Admixtures are formulated chemicals, often in liquid form, added to ready mix concrete at very low quantities, either during the batching or mixing process.
 Their primary function is to improve the properties of concrete, in its plastic and/or hardened states.

 - Water reducers and superplasticizers are the most popular type of admixtures.
 They disperse the cement particles more evenly, leading to an increase in the flowability of the concrete and an improvement in its workability during placement.
 With these qualities, less water is needed, resulting in concrete with a lower porosity and therefore a higher load-carrying capacity per unit of cement used.
 For a given strength requirement, less cement is needed, reducing the carbon footprint of the concrete.
 Modern superplasticizers can enable water reductions of up to 40% and binder (cement) substitutions of up to 50%, without strength loss.

 - Air entraining agents, which are required by building codes in many freeze-thaw regions, trap small air bubbles in the concrete to provide pressure relief when water within the capillary pores expands during freezing, extending the service life of the concrete.
 These air bubbles also have a lubricating effect, improving the workability of the concrete, which can lead to an additional 2-5% reduction in water content.
 For mortar applications, which comprise about a third of global cement use, air entrainment can allow a reduction in cement content without loss of workability.
 In developing markets, where mortar applications are common, this can significantly reduce the carbon footprint of the industry.